 You May Also Like

 What Is The Best Kitchen Worktop?
 An In-Depth Guide

 Waterfall Worktop Costs and Considerations

-The cost of fabrication (CNC / numerical control laser cutter) also increases as their extra piece will need cutting, edging and finishing.
+The cost of fabrication also increases as the extra piece will need cutting, edging and finishing.
 A mitred edge will be more expensive than a butt joint edge.
 You could be looking at another £500 to £800 for fabrication costs for stone /solid surface worktops.

 Finally, there may be additional costs for the installation of a waterfall worktop.
 Most stone fabricators/installers will have already factored this into their price.
 However, if you’re creating a waterfall worktop from timber or laminate then there will be extra work for your kitchen fitter/builder.

 Is there a Difference Between a Waterfall Worktop and a Waterfall Edge?